Compound Element ID: 426 (Compound Element Base: Composite)

 giving the attacker complete control of the system.

 Server allows client to specify the search path,

 which can be modified to point to a program that the client has

-Hard-code your search path to a set of known-safe values, or allow them to be specified by the administrator in a configuration file.
+Hard-code the search path to a set of known-safe values (such as system directories), or only allow them to be specified by the administrator in a configuration file.
 Do not allow these settings to be modified by an external party.
-Be careful to avoid related weaknesses such as CWE-427 and CWE-428.
+Be careful to avoid related weaknesses such as CWE-426 and CWE-428.

 When invoking other programs, specify those programs using

 fully-qualified pathnames.
 While this is an effective approach, code

 that uses fully-qualified pathnames might not be portable to other